Carl the wombat holding a smartphone and making a selfie with Aleksandr, Sergei and baby Oleg the meerkats

 Compare income protection

 It’s easy to compare prices and different levels of cover with Compare the Market.
 Just use our income protection insurance comparison service and fill in your details and what cover you’re interested in.
-It only takes a few minutes to see what quotes are available to you.
+We’ve partnered with Howden and it only takes a few minutes to see what quotes could be available to you.